akindeledby/akindeledby/README.md

-- 👋 Hi, I’m @akindeledby
+- 👋 Hi, I’m Akindele Adebayo
-- 👀 I’m interested in Web development and Devops.
+- 👀 I’m interested in Blockchain/Smart Contract development, Cryptocurrency and Web development and Devops.
+- 🌱 I’m a Blockchain Certified Expert with other certifications in Smart Contract and Ethereum Development and security and use cases.
-- 🌱 I’m currently learning AWS and Azure Cloud Computinng.
+- I am currently learning AWS and Azure Cloud Computinng.
-- 💞️ I’m looking to collaborate on projects involving cloud app development.
+- 💞️ I’m looking to collaborate on projects involving Blockchain, Smart Contract and Web 3 app development.
 - 📫 How to reach me akindeledby86@gmail.com

 <!---